Realiserad/gitlab-jobs/README.md

 #### Parameters

-- `$ROTTEN_AFTER`: The number of days that a merge request must have been inactive before it is marked as rotten.
+- `ROTTEN_AFTER`: The number of days that a merge request must have been inactive before it is marked as rotten.
 - `PROJECTS`: A comma-separated list of projects to search for rotten merge requests, e.g. `owner/repo1,owner/repo2`.